 Pagcor’s total revenue from gaming operations for the first three months of 2022 increased by 35.0 percent year-on-year to just above PHP11.29 billion, compared to approximately PHP8.36 billion in the first quarter of 2021.

 The gaming regulator said it paid out a total of PHP6.73 billion in taxes and contributions in the first quarter.
-Among other payments, Pagcor is required by law to pass at least 50 percent of its gross earnings to that national government body.
+Among other payments, Pagcor is required by law to pass at least 50 percent of its gross earnings to the national government.

 Pagcor’s total expenses increased by 53.9 percent year-on-year to nearly PHP5.07 billion in the first three months of 2022, according to a financial statement posted on its website on Friday.